-Employee Assistance Programmes (EAPs) are the most commonly used workforce health intervention in the UK.
-With close to half of the workforce, a total of almost 14m workers, having access to an EAP via their employer.
-Despite their popularity and the faith that so many employers place in them, very few providers or their clients are able to collect systematic evaluation data.
+Employee Assistance Programmes (EAPs) are the most common workforce mental health intervention in the UK.
+With close to half of the workforce, a total of almost 14m workers, having access to an EAP by their employer.
+Despite EAPs huge popularity and the faith that so many employers place in EAP, few providers or clients are able to collect systematic EAP evaluation data.

-In a 2016 EAPA-funded review of current usage in the UK (Bajorek, 2016) The Work Foundation found that there are a number of methodological barriers to conducting detailed and systematic evaluations of ROI.
-Nonetheless it suggested that most EAPs, at minimum, covered their costs and that more work could be conducted to identify the main components of both costs and benefits at employer level.
-In response EAPA asked the Institute for Employment Studies (IES) to carry out further applied research drawing on the Work Foundation analysis to create the EAP ROI tool.
+In a 2016 EAPA-funded review of current usage in the UK (Bajorek, 2016) The Work Foundation.
+It found that there are a number of methodological barriers to conducting detailed and systematic evaluations of Return On Investment.
+And it suggested that most EAPs, at minimum, covered their costs and that more work could be conducted to identify the main components of both costs and benefits at employer level.
+Following that, EAPA asked the Institute for Employment Studies (IES) to carry out further applied research drawing on the Work Foundation analysis to create the EAP ROI tool.

 EAPA contributing partners

 EAPA would like to expressly thank the contributing partners for the time and resources committed to create the EAP ROI tool and the ongoing support of the UK EAPA.

 To Read More about the research – click here

 EAPA set out with IES our research partner to understand the use, impact and reach of an EAP in today’s organisations.

 Professor Stephen Bevan ran the research for IES